LoganArnett/CI-Status-Report/README.md

-# ci-status-report
+# CI-Status-Report

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A CI Status Reporter built using Probot
+> A GitHub App built with [Probot](https://github.com/probot/probot) that runs a build status report from Circle CI or Travis CI on Pull Requests

 ## Setup